 Benefits include:

-- Enhanced Focus: Keeps the storyline on track and prevents deviations that may confuse readers.
+- Enhanced Focus: Keeps the storyline on track and prevents deviations that may confuse readers

-- Efficient Writing: Reduces time spent on revisions by addressing potential plot inconsistencies early.
+- Efficient Writing: Reduces time spent on revisions by addressing potential plot inconsistencies early

 Techniques for Structuring Your Fantasy Novel

-- Chapter Breakdown: Plan each chapter’s main event or revelation to keep readers engaged.
+- Chapter Breakdown: Plan each chapter's main event or revelation to keep readers engaged.
+Every chapter should end with a reason to turn the page.

 - Subplots Integration: Weave subplots seamlessly into the main storyline without overshadowing primary events.
+Each subplot should echo or contrast with the main theme.

 How to Pace Your Story Correctly